is an Airfix Bentley Blower 4.5L race car.

 I wanted to spruce up some, but reference was sorely lacking,

 specifically on the internet.
-I don't have access to a real
+I don't have easy access to

 I gave up on the idea.